 So some may ask about other religions that claim the same thing?
 Well, we'd have to look at their truth claims and apply the same tests to them as we would to Christianity, namely, internal consistency, the miraculous, etc. Since the scope of this article is not to examine every other similar claim, we would have to examine each one on its own merit.

 The atheist cannot accept this evidence for God

 The atheist must discount the Bible, along with its evidence, because it does not fit within his presupposed materialistic worldview.
-The Bible's claims of being authored from a Transcendent God cannot be permitted any form of acceptance.
-As is so often the case, the atheist will claim that "the Bible says God exists therefore God exists" is faulty logic.
+The Bible's claims of being authored by a Transcendent God cannot be permitted any form of acceptance.
+As is so often the case, the atheist will claim that "the Bible says God exists, therefore, God exists" is faulty logic.
 It is circular reasoning.

 But this is not what I am saying.
 It is not circular reasoning when we first examine what transcendental evidence might be (self-revelatory, authoritative, and miraculous) and then propose something that meets the criteria.

 If the atheist were to . . .

 If the atheist were to reject the Bible and its claim of authorship from a Transcendent Source based on his non-transcendent materialistic worldview, then he would be committing a category mistake (judging the immaterial and transcendent category by the material and non-transcendent category).

 If the atheist were to reject the Bible based on his materialism, his problem is that he cannot validate his materialism as being true without begging the question.
 Materialistic verifications are based on materialistic assumptions.